Neurological Condition Affecting Movement and Muscle Coordination

 Ongoing Comprehensive Care

-At Penn State Children’s Hospital, our goal is to treat the patient’s symptoms and prevent complications.
+At Penn State Health Children’s Hospital, our goal is to treat the patient’s symptoms and prevent complications.
 Our team works closely with your child, family and all additional team members to ensure the maximum functionality and mobility for each child.
 As children grow, it’s important that they are as independent as possible when it comes to sitting upright, walking, balancing, using their hands, feeding and caring for themselves.
 We also are committed to limiting pain and discomfort whenever possible.

 Customized Treatment Plans